JanHerca/urantiapedia/output/wikijs/en/article/Dick_Bain/The_Mythology_of_UB.md

 ## What is Truth?

-When Jesus told Pontius Pilate, “... everyone who loves the truth hears my voice,” Pilate replied, “Truth, what is truth — who knows?” ([UB 185:3.5](/en/The_Urantia_Book/185#p3_5)) As we look at areas in _The Urantia Book_ that are a problem for us, we might well ask the same question, “What is truth?”
+When Jesus told Pontius Pilate, “... everyone who loves the truth hears my voice,” Pilate replied, “Truth, what is truth — who knows?” (<a id="a55_136"></a>[UB 185:3.5](/en/The_Urantia_Book/185#p3_5)) As we look at areas in _The Urantia Book_ that are a problem for us, we might well ask the same question, “What is truth?”
 When Jesus told the story of the Good Samaritan, was he telling a “true” story?
 Was this an incident that really happened?
 Many will protest that everyone knew that Jesus' stories were parables, and everyone accepted that the stories were invented to illustrate a point, not to relate the facts of some incident.

 Whether or not the story actually happened is irrelevant.
 The parable is just a vehicle to convey some truth even though the story may not be true in the literal sense.
 The same could be said about metaphors or Aesop's fables.
 But what about the stories in the Old Testament?
 Many are told as if they are the recounting of an actual incident, yet they strain our credulity.
 Consider the story of Jonah and the whale.
 Some Christians accept that a large fish actually swallowed Jonah and spit him out on dry land; other Christians label the story a flight of fancy.
 But those who argue over the factuality of the story miss the whole point, which is that God forgave the people of Nineveh and spared them because they did heed Jonah's call to repent.
 This was the truth of the story.
 In such cases, perhaps we should ask ourselves, “Which is more important, truth or fact?”